Rachel Cooke: Career

 Cooke began her career as a reporter for The Sunday Times.
-She has also written for the New Statesman, where she is television critic, and is a writer for The Observer newspaper.
-In the 'Lost Booker Prize' for 1970, announced in March 2010, Cooke was one of the three judges.
-Since 2010, Cooke has been reviewing graphic novels for The Guardian's "Graphic novel of the month".
+She also wrote for the New Statesman, where she was a television critic, and was a writer for The Observer newspaper.
+In the "Lost Booker Prize" for 1970, announced in March 2010, Cooke was one of the three judges.
+From 2010 on, Cooke reviewed graphic novels for The Guardian's "Graphic novel of the month".

 Cooke's first book, Her Brilliant Career: Ten Extraordinary Women of the Fifties, was published in autumn 2013, Katharine Whitehorn wrote in The Observer that "this excellent book should go far towards setting the record straight" about women's increasing experience of having professional careers rather than being confined to a life as a housewife as accounts of the 1950s commonly assume.
 Amanda Craig wrote in The Independent that Cooke's "writing does not delve deep but is eloquent, concise, fair-minded, witty and elegant."

+Personal life and death

+Cooke was married to the film critic and novelist Anthony Quinn, and lived in Islington, London.

+Cooke died from ovarian cancer on 14 November 2025, at the age of 56.

 Awards

 In 2006, Cooke was named Interviewer of the Year at the British Press Awards and Feature Writer of the Year at the What the Papers Say Awards.
-In 2010 she was named Writer of the Year at the PPA Awards for her interviews in Esquire.
+In 2010, she was named Writer of the Year at the PPA Awards for her interviews in Esquire.

-Personal life

-Cooke is married to the film critic and novelist Anthony Quinn, and lives in Islington, London.